 - French fries of Paprika and Parmesan Potato Wedges

-- Mom’s Classic Macaroni Salad or a baked mac and cheese
+- Mom’s Classic Macaroni Salad or baked mac and cheese

 - A side of mixed greens or Buttermilk Dill Ranch Pasta Salad